HonestInsurance/Resources/documentation/server-build.md

 **Important:** Ensure to use the above configuration file for nginx as it differs from the one used earlier.
 In particular DO NOT USE THE LINE BELOW IN THE FILE (otherwise Geth rejects the incoming requests):

 `proxy_set_header Host $host;`

+Note: The IP address configured in `proxy_pass http://127.0.0.1:8545;` can be any arbitrary IP address and port.
+However, it is crucial that this IP address & port matche the IP address and port on which the GETH process is listening on when the node is started with `nohup geth ... --rpcaddr "127.0.0.1" --rpcport "8545" ...`.

 ## 7.2 Install SSL certificates